Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Read May snowmelt grade checks if you have not walked melt paths yet, then guest week deck and root traffic when events stack on the same paths.
 Earth-Wise ties tree trimming, wildfire mitigation, and turf care when photos show where traffic, canopy, and soil overlap.

-Tree lines that change airflow and where people walk
+Tree lines that change where people walk

 Canopy closure in late May shifts sun and wind at ground level.
 Paths that felt open in April now funnel guests along the same turf edge beside decks and stairs.
 Low branches over drives scrape vehicles and push foot traffic onto strips that were not built for daily wear.